shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

                   unicode-range: U+0100-024F, U+0259, U+1E00-1EFF, U+2020, U+20A0-20AB, U+20AD-20CF, U+2113, U+2C60-2C7F, U+A720-A7FF;
                 }
             ```
-        - now you can rebuild you less files `npm run dev` and you should see your font on frontend page
+        - now you can rebuild your less files `npm run dev` and you should see your font on frontend page
     - use full of the webpack, enjoy!

 - add support for Safari ([#1811](https://github.com/shopsys/shopsys/pull/1811))